codejnki/slacker.led/readme.md

 SetBrightness(int brightness)
 ```

-Sets the brightness of the led using an anlog out.
+Sets the brightness of the led using an analog out.
 The default state of the LED is set to 255 and if it is still 255 a digital out will be used instead.

 ```cpp
 GetBrightness()